Absorbent incontinence aids

 Abena Abri-San Premium 5 purple 1200 ml 3 28 x 54 medium

-Abena Abri-San Premium 6 blue 1600 ml 4 30 x 63 medium to difficult
+Abena Abri-San Premium 6 blue 1600 ml 4 30 x 63 medium to severe

-Abena Abri-San Premium 7 yellow 2100 ml 4 36 x 63 medium to difficult
+Abena Abri-San Premium 7 yellow 2100 ml 4 36 x 63 medium to severe

-Abena Abri-San Premium 7 XXL 2000 ml 4 84 x 46 medium to difficult
+Abena Abri-San Premium 7 XXL 2000 ml 4 84 x 46 medium to severe

-Abena Abri-San Premium 8 orange 2500 ml 5 36 x 63 difficult
+Abena Abri-San Premium 8 orange 2500 ml 5 36 x 63 severe

-Abena Abri-San Premium 9 green 2400 ml 4 37 x 73 medium to heavy (suitable for the night)
+Abena Abri-San Premium 9 green 2400 ml 4 37 x 73 medium to heavy (Suitable for night)

-Abena Abri-San Premium Air 10 blue 2800 ml 5 37 x 73 heavy (suitable for the night)
+Abena Abri-San Premium Air 10 blue 2800 ml 5 37 x 73 heavy (Suitable for night)

-Abena Abri-San Premium Air 11 red 3400 ml 5 37 x 73 heavy (suitable for the night)
+Abena Abri-San Premium Air 11 red 3400 ml 5 37 x 73 heavy (Suitable for night)

-Abena Abri-San Premium Air 11 XXL 3400 ml 5 37 x 73 difficult
+Abena Abri-San Premium Air 11 XXL 3400 ml 5 37 x 73 severe

-Abri-Form Premium, Diapers
+Abri-Form Premium, diapers

 Abena Abri Form Premium XS2 gray 1400 ml 3 50 - 60 cm